CI&T: History

-Other clients are Yahoo!, Coca-Cola, Editora Abril, Pão de Açúcar, AB InBev and Nestlé.
+CI&T opened an office in Pennsylvania in 2006 and in Tokyo (Japan) and Ningbo (China) in 2009.

 CI&T has been working as a technical integrator of digital marketing engagements with many of their clients.
-In 2006, the company partnered with Yahoo! to assist in expanding Yahoo!’s presence in South and Central American markets.
-Also, CI&T provided services to Coca-Cola in the beginning of 2011 for the development of mobile applications such as Coke Drink and Sprite City.
-Later, it provided the technology for Coca-Cola’s commissioned “Happiness Flag” for the 2014 Fifa World Cup, which was created via crowdsourced submissions of over 220,000 photos.

 In 2017, CI&T acquired Conrade, a solution provider based in Oakland, in the United States.
 In 2019, Advent acquired 30% of CI&T participation from BNDES.

-In the first quarter of 2020, CI&T expanded its operations in Europe, in London and Lisbon, and in Canada, based in Toronto to serve those markets.
-In the same year, the company continued its global expansion with a new push into Australia and New Zealand.

 In June 2021, it announced the acquisition of Dextra, an IT services company headquartered in Campinas, near CI&T geographically.
 In November 2021, the company filed for an initial public offering and got listed on New York Stock Exchange (NYSE).

 In 2022, CI&T announced the acquisition of three companies.
 The first was UK-headquartered Somo Global Ltd, an award-winning digital product agency, for US$67 million.
-Then came Box 1824; the transaction value was not disclosed.
+Then came Box 1824.
 After that, in August 2022 the company acquired Transpire, an Australian-based technology consultancy, for US$16,4 million.